Robert Stambolziev: 2009–2010 season

 On 22 June 2009, it was reported that Stambolziev was close to signing for Panathinaikos.
 He subsequently signed with the club's Academy team.
 In July 2009, Stambolziev attended pre-season training with the Panathinaikos first-team in Switzerland, sharing the sessions with players like Djibril Cisse, Kostas Katsouranis, Giorgos Karagounis, Marcelo Matos and Sebastian Leto.
 He was roommates with Giorgos Machlelis (who would go on to play alongside him for Niki Volos in 2014).
-Stambolziev was a member of the first-team for the 2009–2010 season, subsequently appearing for the club's first-team in a pre-season friendly before he was loaned to newly promoted Superleague Greece club AO Kavala in July 2009.
+Stambolziev was a member of the first-team for the 2009–2010 season, subsequently appearing for the club's first-team in a pre-season friendly before he was loaned to newly promoted Super League Greece club Kavala in July 2009.

-Loan to AO Kavala
+Loan to Kavala

 Stambolziev joined Australians Zeljko Kalac, Craig Moore, Andreas Govas and Apostolos Giannou during his loan at Kavala.
 Stambolziev put in a good performance in his first match for Kavala in a friendly against Atromitos.
 Greece's Sport 24 subsequently considered Stambolziev an excellent talent.
-On 29 August 2009, Stambolziev was an unused substitute for AO Kavala.
+On 29 August 2009, Stambolziev was an unused substitute for Kavala.

 In January 2010, Stambolziev returned to Panathinaikos when he joined teammate Academy players, including Lando Fusu, in first-team training.

 2010–2011 season

 On 23 July 2010, Stambolziev was included in the first-team for a friendly against West Ham United.
 On 13 August 2010, Stambolziev appeared in another friendly game for Panathinaikos.
-He remained a first-team member for the 2010–11 Superleague Greece season.
+He remained a first-team member for the 2010–11 Super League Greece season.
 In March 2011, he sustained an injury.
 Prior to the 2011–12 season, he joined Birmingham City on trial, playing on the left-wing in a 1–1 draw in a friendly against Worcester City in July.
 He also trialled with Stoke City, participating in a friendly match against Newcastle Town which saw him score the first goal of Stoke's respective 6–0 win on 20 July 2011.
 He again played for Stoke City in a 1–0 friendly loss to Aldershot Town on 23 July.
 On 23 August 2011, Stambolziev trialled for former club Bristol City, playing in a 4–0 friendly win against Reading.

 Stambolziev did not find his way into the Panathinaikos first-team, and it was announced in September 2011 that he would join the ranks of AO Proodeftiki Nikea from Panathinaikos for the 2011–12 season.